timescale/docs/timescaledb/tutorials/telegraf-output-plugin.md

 # Collecting metrics with the PostgreSQL and TimescaleDB output plugin for Telegraf
 Telegraf collects metrics from a wide array of inputs and writes them to a wide array of outputs.
 It is plugin-driven for both collection and output of data so it is extendable.
-It is written in Go, which means that it is compiled and standalone binary that can be run on any system with no need for external dependencies, or package management tools required.
+It is written in Go, which means that it is a compiled and standalone binary that can be run on any system with no need for external dependencies, or package management tools required.